Sunday, September 7, 2025

 I told the doctor I couldn't possibly have ADHD because as a child, I'd always done well in school.
 He asked if I had liked school.
 Yes, I said.
 Socially, it was awful, but academically, I enjoyed it.
 (I left the socially awful part out of my answer.
 I was painfully shy and for many years I had just one friend.)
 Well, said this doctor, people with ADHD can actually concentrate very well—on the things they enjoy.
 Concentrating on the mundane stuff is hard.

 Back to my garden.
 I have a few projects going on right now, all in various stages of completion.
 On Level One, I'm eradicating a ground cover called Creeping Jenny from the driveway island.
-It makes yellow flowers, and I don't like yellow there; I only want blue, pink, and white.
+It makes yellow flowers, and I don't want yellow there; I only want blue, pink, and white.
 Creeping Jenny has tiny roots that go deep, and it spreads through those wandering roots AND through runners it sends out above ground.
 I enjoy the detail work of loosening the soil and gently shaking it free from the Jenny roots.
 These I throw over my shoulder into the driveway.
 I suppose I could put them in a basket to carry them to the yard waste bin when I'm through, but I usually start working before I think of a basket, and then I just pour myself into the task of getting all those tiny roots out.
 Can't leave any behind or the Jenny will come back.
 Ooh, they are tiny!
 And white.
 And delicate.
 And ooh, sometimes I'll see a tree frog, and I'll photograph it with my phone, then crop the photo so it looks extra cute, then text it to my sister and my mom and my aunt.

 ADHD, my foot.